fltt/make4java/README.md

 > This is so, for I chose not to install / deploy anything but to build
 > a TAR package (which is what I usually do with my Java projects).

-A TAR archive will be created under the `packages` directory.
+The TAR archive will be created under the `packages` directory.
 The `build` directory will contain a bunch of files and directories required to build the package and keep the current status of the source code.

 You can unpack the package and run the `bin/run.sh` script -- it will print some random text.
-What the sample project does is not really important.
+What the sample project does is not really important -- it is really just a template project I use to write new ones.

 To clean up run: